busera/applying_data_analysis_in_internal_audit/readme.md

 - Confirmatory vs. Exploratory Questions
 - Causal vs. Non-Causal Questions

-Going forward, this repository will include real-life examples, Python code for analysis and visualization, and comprehensive guides to help internal auditors leverage data analysis effectively.
+Going forward, this repository will include examples with generated or anonymized real-life data, Python code for analysis and visualization.

-## Contributing

-We welcome contributions from the internal audit and data analysis communities.
-Please see our [Contributing Guidelines](./CONTRIBUTING.md) for more information on how to get involved.

-## License

-This project is licensed under the [MIT License](./LICENSE).

 ## Contact